DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 builder.WithContent("This message has buttons!
 Pretty neat innit?");
 ```

 Well, there's a builder, but no buttons.
 What now?
-Simply make a new @DSharpPlus.Entities.DiscordButtonComponent object
+Simply make a new `DiscordButtonComponent` object
 and call AddComponents on the
 message builder.